CatspersCoffee/Sway_Developer_Environment_Basics/README.md

 🔧   Destination: /home/catsper/fuel/workspace/project-1 ...
 🔧   project-name: project-1 ...
 🔧   Generating template ...
-[1/3]   Done: Cargo.toml                                                                                                                                                          [2/3]   Done: tests/harness.rs                                                                                                                                                    [3/3]   Done: tests                                                                                                                                                               🔧   Moving generated files into: `/home/catsper/fuel/workspace/project-1`...
+[1/3]   Done: Cargo.toml
+[2/3]   Done: tests/harness.rs
+[3/3]   Done: tests
+🔧   Moving generated files into: `/home/catsper/fuel/workspace/project-1`...
 ✨   Done!
 New project created /home/catsper/fuel/workspace/project-1
 ```

 If you have changed the project name to something other than `project-1`, then modify the `--name project-1` part of the above.

 Awesome!
-Now we have the project directoy looking like the below, with the test `harness.rs` in the `/tests` sub directory:
+Now we have the project directory looking like the below, with the test `harness.rs` in the `/tests` sub directory:

 ```
 .